LoyolaChicagoCode/palindrome-jqwik-maven/README.md

 The main program checks whether the command-line arguments form a palindrome.
 When inspecting the main method, you'll see that it concatenates the command-line arguments to a single string with spaces in between.

     ❯ sbt "run Rad a r"
     checking Rad a r
     Rad a r is not a palindrome.
     Rad a r is not a case-sensitive palindrome.
     Rad a r is a case-insensitive palindrome when ignoring spaces.

+To speed up the process of running the main program repeatedly, be sure to first run `sbt` without arguments and then enter the run task at the sbt prompt as often as needed, e.g.,

+    ❯ sbt
+    ...
+    sbt> run
+    [info] running luc.fm.palindrome.Main
+    checking
+     is a palindrome.
+    [success] Total time: 0 s, completed Jan 23, 2024, 11:46:42 PM
+    sbt> run x
+    [info] running luc.fm.palindrome.Main
+    checking x
+    x is a palindrome.
+    [success] Total time: 0 s, completed Jan 23, 2024, 11:47:42 PM

+When done, type `exit` or control-D at the sbt prompt.

 ## Running the tests

 You can run all the tests

     ❯ sbt test

 or a specific test, which is recommended while you're focusing on each specific part of the project

     ❯ sbt "testOnly luc.fm.palindrome.PalindromeExamples"

 When generating the coverage report using

     ❯ sbt jacoco

 remember that there won't be a coverage report until all tests pass.

+As described above, you can speed things up dramatically by starting `sbt` without arguments and then running specific tasks at the sbt prompt, e.g.,

+    sbt> testOnly luc.fm.palindrome.PalindromeExamples

 ## Written part